Whisper: Fast Flooding for Low-Power Wireless Networks: : How it works

 To cope with this problem, \name uses an alternative sampling strategy -- which we dub \textit{direction-aware sampling}.
 It exploits the fact that in many practical scenarios the network topology is usually fixed or changes slowly and that data traffic flows in one direction only -- e.g., from an initiator to all other nodes in a network in a data dissemination scenario or from a random node in the network to a central sink node in case of event-driven aperiodic communication.
 Thus, nodes can estimate their distance in hops from the sender or destination, respectively, and switch on their radios only when a \packet is likely to ``pass-by'', as shown in Fig.~\ref{fig:overview_whisper}.

-\textbf{\emph{Synchronous transmissions.}} To ensure a fast and reliable propagation of the \packet, \name exploits synchronous transmissions.
-When a neighbor of the sender turns its radio on, it needs to intercept only one of the packlets to detect the existence of a \packet.
-If no packlet is detected, the node switches its radio off to save energy.
-If a packlet is instead successfully received, the node keeps its radio on and helps propagating the \packet.
-It does so by joining the ongoing synchronous transmission with its own \packet, which is again a single packet made of multiple packlets.
+\paragraph{Synchronous transmissions} To ensure a fast and reliable propagation of the \packet, \name exploits synchronous transmissions.
+When a neighbor of the sender turns its radio on, it needs to intercept only one of the \packlets to detect the existence of a \packet.
+If no \packlet is detected, the node switches its radio off to save energy.
+If a \packlet is instead successfully received, the node keeps its radio on and helps propagating the \packet.
+It does so by joining the ongoing synchronous transmission with its own \packet, which is again a single packet made of multiple \packlets.
+To this end, a node that starts sending a \packet must ensure that its own \packlets overlap with the \packlets that are already being transmitted by other nodes.

-To this end, a node that starts sending a \packet must ensure that its own packlets overlap with the packlets that are already being transmitted by other nodes.
-This means that packlets sent by nearby nodes must fulfill two conditions: they must be identical and must be sent at almost exactly the same time instant\footnote{As known from Glossy~\cite{Ferrari11+Glossy}, the temporal displacement between concurrently transmitted packets must (in IEEE 802.1.5.4) not exceed 0.5 $mu$s to allow for constructive interference to occur.}, as schematically illustrated in Fig.~\ref{fig:overview_whisper}.
+\name takes special account of scenarios in which nodes share the same data, e.g., when a controller disseminates a new configuration parameter or when \name is used as wake-up primitive.
+In these cases, \packlets sent by nearby nodes must fulfill two conditions: they must be identical and must be sent at almost exactly the same time instant\footnote{As known from Glossy~\cite{Ferrari2011+Glossy}, the temporal displacement between concurrently transmitted packets must (in IEEE 802.1.5.4) not exceed 0.5~$\mu$s to allow for constructive interference to occur.}, as schematically illustrated in Fig.~\ref{fig:overview_whisper}.
 We discuss in Sec.~\ref{sec:details} how \name manages to fulfill both these conditions.

+\name also supports the concurrent transmission of different data.
+The procedures for sending identical data packets and different data packets are identical.
+The latter case, however, relies on the capture effect instead of constructive interference.